joaquincalbo/joaquincalbo.github.io/_pages/funding.md

 ## Opportunities

-Please get in touch with your CV and motivation before academic year for checking the oportunities in the following academic year.
+Please get in touch with your CV and motivation before academic year for checking the opportunities in the following academic year.

 PhD fellowships:
 - [FPU national fellowship](https://www.ciencia.gob.es/Universidades/FPU.html) (call opens early in the calendar year)